Nekmo/amazon-dash/docs/rescue.rst

 of your computer.
 Amazon-dash support ``NetworkManager`` and ``iwconfig + dhclient`` but *NetworkManager* is recommended because it does not require root.
 To configure your button::

     $ amazon-dash configure

-Halfway through the configuration you must lock your device on the router.
+Halfway through the configuration you must block your device on the router.
 You need an advanced router to block connections.